karthidec/spinnaker-spin-cli/README.md

 How to update multiple spinnaker pipelines at a time using spin-cli ?

 ### Framework design:
- - Connect to spinnaker and automatic download pipeline json files
+ - Connect to spinnaker and automatically download pipeline json files
+     - Note: If run-time argument passed for `config.yaml` file, then it will GET/UPDATE for only pipelines present in config.yaml file
- - Update files in your local machine
+ - Update files in local machine
  - Upload files again to spinnaker to update pipelines